 - Biopsies for oral masses and other lesions

 - Management of oral diseases, including masticatory myositis, stomatitis, and oral manifestations of autoimmune diseases

 - Extraction of fractured, diseased, dislocated, unerupted or resorbing teeth

 - Oronasal fistula repair

-- Jaw resection surgeries (mandibulectomy, maxillectomy)
+- Jaw resection surgeries for oral and facial cancer (mandibulectomy, maxillectomy)

 - Jaw and facial reconstruction for cancer (jaw bone regeneration and soft tissue grafting)